-Good afternoon and welcome to today’s game as we host West Bromwich Albion here at the Coventry Building Society Arena.
+Good evening and welcome to the Coventry Building Society Arena for tonight’s game as we host West Bromwich Albion in the Sky Bet Championship.

-Thank you for your support as always, enjoy the game.
+Thank you as always for your continued support – enjoy the game.
+PUSB